Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-device-reconnection.md

 - Start Date: `2021-08-03`
 - RFC PR: [#34](https://github.com/Unity-Technologies/com.unity.multiplayer.rfcs/pull/34)
-- SDK PR: TBD
+- SDK PR: N/A

 # Summary
 [summary]: #summary

 Transports that support device reconnection automatically re-establish connections when their underlying medium changes (a typical example is an IP address change).
 Such changes are detected by monitoring communication loss.
-The re-establishment of the connection is done transparently to layers above the transport (the event is advertised but can be ignored).
+The re-establishment of the connection is done transparently to layers above the transport.

-Because the feature works by detecting traffic losses, and advertises these losses, it can also be useful to ensure proper re-synchronization between hosts after lag spikes.

-This RFC discusses the addition of that feature to the Unity Transport Package (UTP) and its adapter in Netcode for GameObjects (NGO).
-Other transports are out of scope.
+This RFC discusses the addition of that feature to the Unity Transport Package (UTP).

 # Motivation
 [motivation]: #motivation